CosmicSky/LeetCode/README.md

 # LeetCode
-My practice of leetcode questions using Java
+My practice of leetcode questions using Java.

 For details of leetcode questions, please visit: https://leetcode.com/